♦ Bravo Bravo will remain at Whaler's Inn thru late 2018

 The GBA welcomes floats from businesses, clubs, organizations and marchers from all groups in the community.
-A panel of judges will view the parade in front of Chelsea Groton Bank.
-Prizes will awarded in various categories.
 While it is free to participate, all participants must complete an on-line application that can be found at www.grotonbiz.com.
 For those without access to the web, please call 860-536-5680 for assistance.
-The deadline to file an application is Friday, November 17.

 Immediately after the parade, Santa Claus will have the honor of lighting the holiday tree on the green at the rear of the Groton Shopping Plaza.
 Parents, you are invited to take your child’s photograph with Santa.
 Entertainment will be provided.
 This post-parade celebration is sponsored by the Groton Rotary Club.

 The GBA invites and encourages representatives from local small businesses to volunteer as elves.
 You can not only be part of the fun, but also advertise your business along the parade route.
-Call the Greater Mystic Chamber of Commerce at 860-572-9578 for more information.
+Call the Chamber at 860-572-9578 for more information.